appsmithorg/appsmith-docs/website/docs/reference/widgets/map-chart.md

 <dd>

-Allows you to manages the color of a collection of regions based on the assigned value ranges.
+Allows you to manage the color of a collection of regions based on the assigned value ranges.
 It accepts arrays of objects containing the following keys:

 * `code`: Represents the color code to be applied.
 * `minValue`: Indicates the minimum value where this color should be used.